Connecting servers to a VLAN

 addresses: [192.168.1.1/24]

-After applying the configuration, verify that the VLAN is working correctly by running the ip a command to view the current network configuration on the server.
+After applying the settings, verify that the VLAN is working correctly by running the ip a command to view the current network configuration on the server.

 Debian 11

-Configuring VLANs on two Debian servers can be done using the /etc/network/interfaces file, which provides a convenient way to configure network interfaces on Debian.
+Configuring VLANs on two Debian servers can be done using the /etc/network/interfaces file, which provides a convenient way to configure network interfaces in Debian.

-Let's configure a VLAN without using identifiers (VLAN ID), but in this case it will be called an "untagged" VLAN.
-Untagged VLAN means that traffic on this VLAN will be transmitted without a VLAN tag through the physical interface.
+Let's configure a VLAN without using VLAN IDs, but in this case it will be called an "untagged" VLAN.
+Untagged VLAN means that the traffic of this VLAN will be forwarded without VLAN tag through the physical interface.

-First, we find out the interface for configuring VLAN using the ip link show command.
+First we figure out the interface to configure the VLAN using the ip link show command .

-In this case, on both servers we have interface enp0s8.
+In this case we have interface enp0s8 on both servers.

-2. Assign an IP address to our interface
+2. We assign an IP address to our interface

 ip addr add 192.168.1.1/24 dev enp0s8